(Non-)formality of the extended Swiss Cheese operads: A colored operad associated to a operad map

 \subsection{Fulton-MacPherson-Axelrod-Singer variant}

-For some application we want our operads to be reduced, and the little disks operads $\lD_n$ obviously are not.
+For some application we want our operads to be reduced, i.e., being a point in arity one, and the little disks operads $\lD_n$ obviously are not.
 However, we may replace them by the Fulton-MacPherson-Axelrod-Singer compactification of the configuration spaces of points $\FM_n$, see \cite{GJ}.
 They satisfy in particular that $\FM_n(1)=*$.
 The inclusion maps $f:\lD_m\to \lD_n$ can be replaced by similar inclusion maps